HIV can be diagnosed through blood or saliva testing. Tests include:

 Coping and support

-- Help with housing and child care
+- Help with housing and child care.

-- Assist with employment and legal issues
+- Assist with employment and legal issues.

-- Provide support during financial emergencies
+- Provide support during financial crises.

 Preparing for your appointment